 3. Think About Necklines

-Your neckline plays a surprisingly big role in whether your jewelry works together.
+Your neckline plays a surprisingly big role in whether your jewellery works together.
 V-necks and plunging styles tend to pair well with longer pendant necklaces and drop earrings.
 High necks (like mock necks or turtlenecks) are better suited to statement earrings and no necklace at all.

 4. Stick to a Style Story